woman sitting at desk with hands on temples surrounded by a stack of notes

 And even beyond my squad, research backs up this claim!
 APA’s 2023 Stress in America survey reported that women report higher stress levels than men.

 So, we can all agree that every woman has that sneaky little gremlin that tends to heap stress onto their plate!
 The to-do list, the bills, and your messy bun that you didn’t mean to perfect but somehow did.
-Maybe you have to juggle a career with family life.
+Perhaps you need to balance a career with family life.
 Sometimes, even positive things, such as getting ready for a new job or planning a vacation, can be stressful.

-But hey, you can manage stress without blowing your entire credit card budget on a costly therapist!
+But hey, you can manage stress without blowing your entire credit card budget on a costly therapist.
 You don’t even need those pricey yoga retreats.
-Join me as I dig into simple and frugal ways women can use to cut stress and finally get the peace they deserve.
+Join me as I explore simple and frugal ways women can use to reduce stress and finally achieve the peace they deserve.

-A deep breath puts a break on your entire system.
+A deep breath puts the brakes on your entire system.
 It’s the brain’s instant reset button.
 And it does much more than supply oxygen and relax your mind.
 Breathing deeply, even for a minute a day, can alter your heart rate, lower your blood pressure, and, most importantly, reduce stress.

 I can’t get enough of an episode titled “Take a Breath” on the Just One Thing podcast by Michael Mosley.
 Mike explores the surprising science behind the impact of breath on health and well-being.

-In this episode, I learned that breathing relieves anxiety, decreases pain, and even alters brain chemistry to improve cognitive function.
+In this episode, I learned that breathing can relieve anxiety, decrease pain, and even alter brain chemistry to improve cognitive function.
 Most of the time, you don’t even realize you’re breathing.
 However, with each breath and expiration, you may shift your thoughts and feelings in a matter of seconds.

 Here’s how you can reset and manage stress in under two minutes just by breathing: